jabbrowocky/CrescendoRecipeApiChallenge/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Crescendo Collective Recipe API challenge

+I chose to build this in React so I bootstrapped it with [Create React App](https://github.com/facebook/create-react-app) in order to hit the ground running more quickly.
+I'm using the JS Fetch API to make API requests.

 ## Available Scripts